 - You can’t (effectively) secure the things that you can’t control.
 Controls come in all shapes and sizes.
 Start with things like access control and configuration/change control.

 - You can’t (effectively) manage what you can’t measure.
 Implement measurements everywhere and use them to put things into context.
-At FRSecure and SecurityStudio we use the FISASCORE® for these things.
+At FRSecure, we provide security risk assessments to help companies do this.

 The point is to focus on you this year.
 I mean really focus on you.
 Don’t worry about the predictions but stay abreast of the newsworthy things that are happening.
 When you hear or read information security news, look for the ways it applies to your specific situation.
 Just don’t let these events distract you from the basics of an information security program.
 Master the things I listed above and THEN apply things to fit the latest trends and news.